strayTrain/SimpleGameplayAbilitySystem/docs/pages/blueprint_nodes/ability_component/gameplay_ability_component.md

 ### SetStructAttributeValue

 Sets the value of a struct attribute.
-Can optionally trigger events to notify other systems of the change.

 **Parameters:**